pkill37/asic-linreg/README.md

 ## Timing Performance

 A fixed interval timer is configured to fire events every 100000-th clock cycle.
-The MicroBlaze processor is interrupted on each one of these events, upon which an interrupt handler is called to increment a global counter irqCount.
+The MicroBlaze processor is interrupted on each one of these events, upon which an interrupt handler is called to increment a global counter `irqCount`.

 We can reset this counter when we want to start timing some task and simply look at the counter when we know said task has finished.